-Example: - in townhalls, annual kick-off meetings, press conferences, annual reports and announcements to the public
+Example: - in town hall meetings, annual kick-off meetings, press conferences, annual reports

 Example: - marketing and branding postings

 • Information from internal network

 Example: - shared observations and feedback from employees not in official records

 Organisation website and intranet have information about the organisation's objectives and goals, long-term direction to pursue, values and culture.
 Senior management usually articulates organisation vision, missions, and values in interviews.
 People policies are shared in employee handbook.
 Postings and announcements provide updates on major organisation activities and directions.